 This variant is less critical for the local minima in practice.
-As a drawback, the time complexity of the algorithm is Z times that of the previous variant; that is $O(N^{2Z+1})$ .
+As a drawback, the time complexity of the algorithm is Z times that of the previous variant; that is $O(N^{2Z+1})$.
 With large Z-values, we would also do unnecessary work as a part of the search tree would be re-generated several times.
 In practice, the algorithm can be realized only with very small Z-values.

-Fig. 8.
+Figure 8.
 Illustration of the Look-Ahead optimization.
 The starting points at each step are shown as white dots.

-5. Experiments
+6. Experiments

 We consider the data sets that are summarized in Table 2.
-The first set (B) includes a randomly selected pixel blocks from a $256 \times 256$ size image Bridge.
-The second set (S) is artificially generated two-dimensional data set with varying complexity in terms of spatial data distributions with M=15 predefined clusters.
-The third set (SS2) is a standard clustering test problem of [20], pp. 103-104.
+The first set (B) includes a randomly selected pixel blocks from a 256×256 size image Bridge.
+The second set (S) is artificially generated two-dimensional data set with varying complexity in terms of spatial data distributions with M = 15 predefined clusters.
+The third set (SS2) is a standard clustering test problem of [25], pp. 103-104.
 The data set contains 89 postal zones in Bavaria (Germany) and their attributes are the number of self-employed people, civil servants, clerks and manual workers in these areas.
 The attributes are normalized to the scale [0, 1] according to their minimum and maximum values.

-Data set Type of data set: Number of Number of Dimensionality vectors (N) clusters (M) Set B Random 4×4 blocks from gray-scale image Bridge .
-3-20 2 / 5 / 9 16 Set S Synthetically generated.
+Tuble 2.
+Summary of the data sets abed.
+Data set Type of data set: Data size (N) Clusters (M) Dimensions В Random 4 × 4 blocks from gray-scale image Bridge .
+3-20 2/5/9 16 S Synthetically generated.
 30-120 15 2 SS2 Attributes of postal zones in Bavaria, Germany.
 89 7 4